 Some hair loss conditions are both genetic and medical, such as Alopecia Areata.
-This immune system disorder causes hair to fall in patches the size of a quarter.
+This immune system disorder is a disease that makes your hair fall out in patches the size of a quarter.
 However, it’s also genetic as 1-in-5 people with Alopecia Areata have a relative who also has the condition.

 A rare autoimmune disorder heightened by environmental triggers such as cancer treatment or radiation.
 Alopecia Universalis affects only 1 in 4000 people and results in loss of hair across the entire body, including the scalp, underarms, lashes, and body hair.

 Another autoimmune-related hair loss issue is Alopecia Totalis, in which all of the hair on the scalp falls out.